 Before I graduated, I knew very clearly that I wanted to make the campus a kinder, more inclusive, and welcoming place for first-generation college students.
 I would like to think that I did that through my work with the First-Generation College Student Network, which I started in the honors college.

 There has been a great deal of momentum in this area—from social events to first-gen celebration days to a university-wide first-gen task force.
-I am very proud to know that there so many on campus continuing these efforts.
+I am very proud to know that there are so many on campus continuing these efforts.

 Discuss your path since graduation and your career goals.